How to Install Yarn on Ubuntu

 To upgrade a dependency, use the command:

-yarn upgrade [package-name]
+yarn upgrade [package_name]

 Like the add command above, Yarn can be upgraded by specifying a version or tag:

-yarn upgrade [package-name]@version
+yarn upgrade [package_name]@version

 Or:

-yarn upgrade [package-name]@tag
+yarn upgrade [package_name]@tag

-Remove a Yarn Dependency
+Remove Yarn Dependency

-yarn remove [package-name]
+yarn remove [package_name]

 Remove a dependency from your Yarn project.